Should You Visit the Vet?

 - Animal shows labored breathing or appears to be in pain

-Itchy Skin, paws or ears can be a sign of allergies or fleas.
-Itchy skin is never “normal” – there is no reason that any dog or cat should be chronically itchy.
-Dry skin is not “normal” no matter how hot or dry the air where you live.
-An animal who begins to scratch consistently needs immediate attention because it will only get worse if you wait.
+These can be a sign of allergies or fleas.
+Itchy skin and dry skin is never completely normal and your pet shouldn't be chronically itchy.
+If your pet is scratching consistently, it needs immediate attention because it will only get worse if you wait.

 First determine whether fleas are the culprit.
 A flea comb is an absolute essential tool for every household with a dog or cat.
 Even if your dog or cat is an indoor pet, fleas can find them.
 Check for fleas first and foremost because if you don’t and the fleas continue to multiply while you start treating for allergies, by the time you realize you have fleas they will be much harder to eliminate.

 Run the flea comb through your pet’s hair and gather a bit of hair and “dirt.”
-Then put this between two damp white paper towels and press them together–if the “dirt” creates rusty looking spots on the paper towel, then there is a flea somewhere – most likely a family of fleas – on your companion.
+Then put this between two damp white paper towels and press them together – if the “dirt” creates rusty looking spots on the paper towel, then there are fleas on your pet.
 If you keep combing, you will likely trap some of them in the comb.
-Drown them in SOAPY water – fleas have been known to jump out of plain water.
-If your flea test is positive, please read " The Natural Approach to Flea Control" in our article archives.
-If the flea test is negative, then move on to treating for possible allergies.
-This includes three simple steps:
+Drown them in soapy water; fleas have been known to jump out of plain water.
+If your flea test is positive, follow a treatment plan.
+If you don't find fleas, then move on to treating for possible allergies.

-When to see a vet for ear troubles:
+When to take your dog to the vet for ear troubles:

 - If symptoms do not improve (or if symptoms worsen) with home treatment